Microsoft OPC Publisher

 A DataSetWriter is a group of (variable or event notifier) nodes inside an OPC UA server that constitute a data set.
 Several parameters can be configured for each node that tell the Server how the node is to be sampled, evaluated and reported.
 These attributes include

-• Sampling interval (OpcSamplingInterval or OpcSamplingIntervalTimespan)
+• Sampling interval (OpcSamplingInterval or OpcSamplingIntervalTimespan or DataSetSamplingIntervalTimespan at the entry level)

 • Filter definition (DeadbandValue, DeadbandType, and DataChangeTrigger for variables, or EventFilter in case the monitored item is an event notifier)